Quick Answer

 What are the most common causes of C0202 and how much does it cost to fix?

-The most common causes include a faulty wheel speed sensor, damaged wiring, or issues with the ECM.
-Repair costs for replacing the sensor typically range from $150 to $300, depending on labor rates and parts availability.
+The common causes of C0202 include a faulty brake switch, damaged wiring, or moisture intrusion.
+Repair costs typically range from $100 to $250 for parts and labor.

 Can I drive my car with C0202 or should I stop immediately?